How to Use External Images from Dropbox in Gatsby Blog?

 - Call the

-function from the Gatsby Node API to create a new node. - Create a new Node by calling the
+onCreateNodefunction from the Gatsby Node API to create a new node. - Create a new Node by calling the

 - If the Node is created, call the

-method to generate a new file field.
+createNodeFieldmethod to generate a new file field.
 Pass the Node ID as a value of this field.

-Now, the new Image node is added to the root of any markdown node with the imageUrl
+Now, the new Image node is added to the root of any markdown node with the imageUrl field instead of the Frontmatter.

 To get the Image node from GraphQL, use the following query: